transform#

 scale#

-Return transformation matrix for scales array.
+Create a transformation matrix for scaling.

 Parameters:

-scales in x, y and z directions.
+• scales (ndarray (3,)) – Scale factors for x, y and z directions.

 Returns: